 Note: Learning Commons and library desks are unable to accept payment for printing.
-All payments must be made at the print release stations using a form of My Tri-C Card.
+All payments must be made through your Tri-C Cash account on your Stomp Card.
 There are no emergency exceptions to the printing costs.
-If a printing quota is exhausted, payment must be made via My Tri-C Card in order to complete a printing job.
+If a printing quota is exhausted, payment must be made via your Stomp Card in order to complete a printing job.

-What if I forgot, lost or do not have a My Tri-C Card?
+8. What if I forgot, lost or do not have a Stomp Card?

-If you forgot your card, a My Tri-C Card gift card can be obtained from one of the AMC locations on campus.
-If your card is lost, the campus Enrollment Center can print a new My Tri-C Card to replace the lost identification.*
+If you forgot your card, you can still log in to the printers with your network username and password.
+Funds may be deducted from your Tri-C Cash account, on your Stomp Card, if needed to print the job.
+If your card is lost, the campus Enrollment Center can print a new Stomp Card to replace the lost identification.*

-*A $10-$15 replacement fee applies for student, faculty and staff My Tri-C Cards.
+*A $10-$15 replacement fee applies for student, faculty and staff Stomp Cards.

-How do I use the print release stations?
+10. How do I use the print release areas?

-Directions for logging in to and using the print release stations are available at each campus Learning Commons.
+Directions for logging in to and using the printers in print release areas are available at each campus Learning Commons.

-Can a job that was sent or released to the printer be canceled or stopped?
+11. Can a job that was sent to the printer queue be canceled or stopped?

-Jobs that have been sent to the print release stations can be canceled as long as the user has not released them to the printer.
-Once a user logs in to the release station, they can choose to accept and authorize the release of the job to be printed, or to cancel a job that may have been sent to the release station by mistake.
+Jobs that have been sent to the print queue can be canceled as long as the user has not released them at a printer.
+Once a user logs in to a printer, they can print or cancel a job.

-Once a job is sent to the printer itself from the release station and is paid for via the user’s quota or My Tri-C Card funds, the job cannot be canceled.
+Once a job is released at a printer and is paid for via the user’s quota or Stomp Card funds, the job cannot be canceled.